stefankeys/OtakingHugo/content/sword-world.md

 **Q: What's the translation status?
 Has everything necessary to play been translated?**

 Aniodia: As it stands as of today, February 20, 2022, the entire core rules have been translated 100%, and the game is playable in its entirety.
-There are a number of supplemental books in various stages of "done", my own project being Alchemist Works (the first actual supplement), while I know Momo has bounced around translating most of the races and classes across the various books, and Auquid is an absolute madlad and just cranks fully translated pdfs out, like the most recent supplement/replay Baumgart's Castle Labyrinth.
+There are a number of supplemental books in various stypees of "done", my own project being Alchemist Works (the first actual supplement), while I know Momo has bounced around translating most of the races and classes across the various books, and Auquid is an absolute madlad and just cranks fully translated pdfs out, like the most recent supplement/replay Baumgart's Castle Labyrinth.

 Momo: The translation is still in the works.
 A lot of play material has been translated, but there is still a mountain of content to climb.